Notes on using a stroboscope to help

 More pitch and lower RPM equals more airflow and less blade noise.

-I've seen this on several large and small fans where they were noisy, they did not put
+I've seen this on several large and small fans where they were noisy, they did

 out much air, and the motor was hot, and the amps/watts were normal.